LinaMaudlej/BF-linux/README.md

      cat  <bf_img.bfb> > /dev/rshim0/boot

 Username: ssh ubuntu@192.168.100.2
 Password: ubuntu
+Now you can also declare the internal ports of the BF by:
+This will make the 3 index GID available :

+	sudo ifconfig <first_interface> 192.168.0.23 up
+	sudo ifconfig <second_interface> 192.168.0.24 up
+It is important to have different ips so you can use it also with connecting two BFs for example.

 ### if you have a problem with ssh (or you want to change the defualt ip of tmfifo_net0) , you can enter the console
 	sudo screen /dev/rshim0/console